oimoralest/holberton-system_engineering-devops/README.md

-# This repository is related with shell topic
+  The aim of this repository is to learn and practice all the topics related with DevOps